bluefireteam/audioplayers/feature_parity_table.md

 For more, see the [audioplayers_android_exo](https://github.com/bluefireteam/audioplayers/blob/main/packages/audioplayers_android_exo/README.md) package.

 ### Support for old SDKs

-Giving support to old Andr
-oid devices is very hard, on this plugin we set the minSdk as 19, but we only ensure support >= 23 as that is the minimum version that the team has devices available to test changes and new features.
+Giving support to old Android devices is very hard, on this plugin we set the minSdk as 19, but we only ensure support >= 23 as that is the minimum version that the team has devices available to test changes and new features.

 This mean that, audioplayers should work on older devices, but we can't give any guarantees, we will not be able to look after issues regarding API < 23.
 But we would gladly take any pull requests from the community that fixes or improve support on those old versions.